flatimage/flatimage/doc/mkdocs/docs/architecture/layers.md

 2. Layer is saved as `layer-XXX.layer` with auto-incremented number (e.g., `layer-001.layer`, `layer-002.layer`)
 3. Layer is stored in `.{BINARY}.data/layers/` directory
 4. Overlay directory is cleared
+5. Layers in this directory are **automatically mounted** on every run

-**Effect:** Creates organized, numbered layers in a standard location.
+**Effect:** Creates organized, numbered layers in a standard location that are always available.

 **Use cases:**